 - Add the bread flour and knead for five minutes on medium speed or until the dough comes off the sides of the bowl and clumps around the dough hook.

-- Add the olive oil and knead.
+- Add a third of the olive oil and knead it into the dough.
 It will look like there is too much oil in the beginning, but don't worry.
 Be patient and the dough will eventually begin to absorb the oil.
-It took me about 25 minutes on medium-high speed for all of the oil to incorporate.
+It takes between 3-5 minutes on medium speed for the oil to absorb into the dough.
+Once the oil has absorbed, add another third of the olive oil and knead it into the dough.
+Repeat with the final third of the olive oil.

-- When all of the oil is gone and the dough looks smooth again, scrape it out of the bowl and onto a lightly floured board.
+- When all of the oil is gone and the dough looks smooth again but sticks slightly to the bottom, you are done kneading.
+Scrape the dough out of the bowl and onto a lightly floured board.
 Form into a smooth ball.

 - Place the dough into a large, oiled bowl (or back in the bowl of the mixer after oiling) and cover with cling wrap.
 Place in a warm place to rise for 90 minutes.